Blaeg/market_street/README.md

 ##Project Overview

-Market Street is a Ecommerce/marketplace platform. (forked from ror_commerce)
+Market Street is a Ecommerce/marketplace platform.

 Its features aim to provide
     <ol>